Last Updated on

 So impressive and untouchable; You may be thinking “How the hell was this built?” when you get your first glimpse of The Maijishan Grottoes.
-Looking at the Grottoes, I could only describe it as looking similar to an ant hill with walking paths running throughout the mountain it’s carved into.
-On a deeper scale, however, it is a profound spiritual oasis.
+Looking at the Grottoes, I could only describe it as looking similar to an anthill with walking paths running throughout the mountain it’s carved into.
+On a lower scale, however, it is a profound spiritual oasis.

 The Maijishan Grottoes are one of the four most famous Buddhist Grottoes in China.
 The other 3 being: The Mogao Grottoes further to the west in Gansu Province, The Yungang Grottoes in Shanxi Province and The Longmen Grottoes outside Luoyang City in Henan Province.

 The Maijishan Grottoes lie just a few miles south of the legendary Silk Road and are easily one of the most underrated sites in all of China.
 Its hand-carved caves reach as high as 80m up the 142m Maiji mountainside.
 The name ‘Maijishan,’ which means ‘wheat stack’ comes from the giant, haystack-like appearance of the hill.

 This incredible rock-cut architecture dates back to the Later Qin Dynasty (384 – 417 AD) when Buddhism first reached China from India with the Silk Road.
 194 caves complete the grottoes and contain more than 7,200 (!) hand-carved statues and sculptures ranging from 16 meters to 10cm tall.
 In 2014 the caves were added to UNESCO’s famous list of World Heritage sites.

 Carved into the hillside are newly built pathways.
 The architecture and ability of man to create the original pathways remain a mystery.